 How is anonymity ensured and the whistleblower protected?

-What happens to a submitted tip?
+What happens to a report that has been submitted?

 The individual steps:

-Receipt of the notice
+Receipt of the report

-Clarification of the facts
+Clarification of the facts of the case

 Development of solutions

+The preventive and/or remedial measures adopted are initiated and the implementation is monitored by the General Counsel or a committee appointed for this purpose.
 In addition, TQGG reviews the effectiveness of the complaints procedure annually and on an ad hoc basis.
 In particular, feedback from whistleblowers is used for this purpose.
 If necessary, adjustments are made.

 What happens if you yourself are involved in the grievance?